openvinotoolkit/training_extensions/README.md

 - Integrated efficient hyper-parameter optimization
   - OTX has an integrated, efficient hyper-parameter optimization module.
 So, you don't need to worry about searching right hyper-parameters.
 Through dataset proxy and built-in hyper-parameter optimizer, you can get much faster hyper-parameter optimization compared to other off-the-shelf tools.
 The hyperparameter optimization is dynamically scheduled based on your resource budget.
 - Support widely-used annotation formats
-  - OTX uses [datumaro](https://github.com/openvinotoolkit/datumaro), which is designed for dataset building and transformation, as a default interface for dataset management.
-All supported formats by datumaro are also consumable by OTX without the need of explicit data conversion.
-If you want to build your own custom dataset format, you can do this via datumaro CLI and API.
+  - OTX uses [Datumaro](https://github.com/openvinotoolkit/datumaro), which is designed for dataset building and transformation, as a default interface for dataset management.
+All supported formats by Datumaro are also consumable by OTX without the need of explicit data conversion.
+If you want to build your own custom dataset format, you can do this via Datumaro CLI and API.

 ---